6.4: Enzyme Inhibition

 These scenarios show that if L varies over four orders of magnitude (0.01KD < KD < 100KD), or, in log terms, from

-In other words, Y varies from 0-1 when L varies from log KD by +2.
+In other words, Y varies from 0 to 1 when L varies from log KD by +2.
 Hence, plots of Y vs log L for a series of binding reactions of increasingly higher KD (lower affinity) would reveal a series of identical sigmoidal curves shifted progressively to the right, as shown below in Figure \(\PageIndex{3}\).

-The same would be true of v0 vs. S in the presence of different concentrations of a competitive inhibitor, for initial flux, Jo vs ligand outside, in the presence of a competitive inhibitor, or ML vs. L (or Y vs L) in the presence of a competitive inhibitor.
+The same would be true of v0 vs. S in the presence of different concentrations of a competitive inhibitor, for initial flux (Jo) vs ligand outside), or ML vs. L (or Y vs L).

-In many ways, plots of v0 vs. lnS are easier to visually interpret than plots of v0 vs. S .
-As noted for simple binding plots, textbook illustrations of hyperbolas are often misdrawn, showing curves that level off too quickly as a function of [S] as compared to plots of v0 vs lnS, in which it is easy to see if saturation has been achieved.
-In addition, as the curves above show, multiple complete plots of v0 vs lnS at varying fixed inhibitor concentrations or for variant enzyme forms (different isoforms, site-specific mutants) over a broad range of lnS can be made, which facilitates comparisons of the experimental kinetics under these different conditions.
+In many ways, plots of v0 vs. lnS are easier to visually interpret than plots of v0 vs. S. As noted for simple binding plots, textbook illustrations of hyperbolas are often misdrawn, showing curves that level off too quickly as a function of [S] as compared to plots of v0 vs lnS, in which it is easy to see if saturation has been achieved.
+In addition, as the curves above show, multiple complete plots of v0 vs lnS at varying fixed inhibitor concentrations or for variant enzyme forms (different isoforms, site-specific mutants) over a broad range of lnS can be generated, facilitating comparisons of experimental kinetics under these conditions.
 This is especially true if Km values differ widely.

 Now that you are more familiar with binding and enzyme kinetics curves, in the presence and absence of inhibitors, you should be able to apply the above analysis to inhibition curves where the binding or the initial velocity is plotted at varying competitive inhibitor concentrations at different fixed nonsaturating concentrations of ligand or substrate.
 Consider the activity of an enzyme.
 Let's say that at some reasonable substrate concentration (not infinite), the enzyme is approximately 100% active.
-If a competitive inhibitor is added, the activity of the enzyme decreases until at saturating (infinite) I, no activity would remain.
+If a competitive inhibitor is added, the enzyme's activity decreases until, at saturating (infinite) I, no activity remains.
 Graphs showing this are shown below in Figure \(\PageIndex{4}\).

 Progress Curves for Competitive Inhibition